MIRU-Committee/miru2024/content/program/sponsor-events.en.md

 - How to attend: Directly come to the room, no RSVP required (up to 100 seats)
 - Note: Lunch will be served

-# TBA

-- Sponsor: CyberAgent
+# Roundtable lunch hosted by CyberAgent

+**Roundtable discussion with young research engineers**

+Join a lunch discussion with our research scientists (AI lab) and machine learning engineers/data scientists.
+This is a great opportunity for students to get a real feel for how we work at CyberAgent.
+Ask questions in small groups.

+- Organizer: CyberAgent, Inc.
 - Date and time: 12:20-13:30, Aug 8, 2024
-- Location: 3F Conference room E
+- Location: 3F Conference Room E
-- How to attend：TBA
+- How to attend: Please register at [connpass event page](https://connpass.com/event/323387)
-- Note: Lunch will be served
+- Note: Lunch boxes will be served